chitrakakkar/Capstone_FinalProject2/README.md

 •	I need to test the application more to see where it fails and fix the issue.
 I am sure it’s not 100 % robust right now.
 •	I want to figure out a way so that I can display as many as charts I want so that people can see it.
 Right now it’s coded in such a way that it displays only 4 charts or else can break it.
+• Last but not the least, I want to use my Raspberry -pi to use the camera and send the pic to the Django server.